sitapawar/zounds/README.md

 **Zounds** is an interactive, visually expressive quiz that invites users to explore their alignment with values like Love, Honor, Duty, and Reason — inspired by classical literature, philosophy, and theater.

 Users answer a series of questions and receive a plotted chart of their values, normalized and visualized on a 2D graph.
 The app also tracks response statistics and stores submissions via Supabase.
+That data is visualized on the insights page which can be found be clicking on the logo.

 https://oh-zounds.vercel.app/

 ---